This page is for those involved in the computing industry who would like to support computing education by volunteering in some way.

 1. Open a dialogue with your local school to support them as they start to deliver the new computing curriculum.

 2. Join CAS!
 Computing at Schools with nearly 20,000 members represents computing educators across the UK.
 Contribute to our online community, attend CAS hub meetings or work with a CAS Master Teacher.
 If you are interested in volunteering through CAS London please register here and we will put you in touch with your nearest CAS contacts.
+You can also find out what support is available in your area by putting in your postcode on this page.

 3. Become a cs4fn speaker running workshops or giving school talks.
 Write articles on computing topics for the cs4fn website and magazine or write Scratch programs that link to unplugged activities (such as ‘Create a face‘) and share on the CAS community resources page.